emil-ha/livolo/README.md

 ## Usage

-After installation, Livolo switches will appear as separate switch entities in Home Assistant.
-Each switch channel (PowerSwitch_1, PowerSwitch_2, etc.) will be a separate entity.
+After installation, your Livolo devices will appear in Home Assistant as entities (e.g. lights, switches, covers, locks, sensors, numbers, and climate).
+For multi-channel devices, each channel (e.g. `PowerSwitch_1`, `PowerSwitch_2`, etc.) is exposed as a separate entity.

-Entities are named: `{Device Name} {Property Name Without "PowerSwitch "}` (e.g., "Kitchen Switch 1")
+Entities are named using the Livolo device name plus the feature/channel name (for example: "Kitchen Switch 1").

 ### Dashboard YAML Template Generator